colinweiner111/image-certification-workflow/POC-Hybrid-Image-Workshop.md

 - ✅ Two monitors recommended (one for terminal, one for browser/Portal)

 **Demo-Specific Setup:**
-- ✅ Run `demo-commands.ps1` to create all infrastructure
+- ✅ Run `demo-setup.sh` to create all infrastructure
 - ✅ AIB template JSON file created and ready (see Part 1)
 - ✅ Pre-staged AIB build running or recently completed
 - ✅ At least one image version published in ACG